faceless2/json/README.md

-# JSON, CBOR, Msgpack, BMFF and C2PA toolkit
+# Java JSON, CBOR, Msgpack, JWT, COSE toolkit

-The BFO JSON package is yet another Java JSON parser, that has grown to add a few more formats.
+The BFO JSON package is yet another Java JSON parser.

-The JSON and CBOR package is in `com.bfo.json`.
-It has the follow emphasis:
+It supports JSR353 / JSR374 (the `javax.json` package), and also has a custom API which adds support for Msgpack, CBOR and CBOR-diag (the `com.bfo.json` package).

 ### simple
-* the API is essentially a single class, with a few helper classes that are all optional.
+* the `com.bfo.json` API is essentially a single class, with a few helper classes that are all optional.
 Items are added with `put`, retrieved with `get`, read with `read` and written with `write`.
 Collections are used for maps and lists, and you can use the whole API with no more than about 5 or 6 methods.
 Which means although the API is [fully documented](https://faceless2.github.io/json/docs/), you can probably get away without reading any of it.

 ### fast
 * A 2021 Macbook M1 will read Json at about 120MB/s from text (80MB/s from binary, as it has to convert to UTF-8),